lgov/MockHTTPinC/docs/apidocs.md

 Other methods
 -------------

-* `OnConditionThat(cond,builder)`: This method can be used to wrap a request matching rule or a response builder method, and only apply to rule or method when COND evaluates to  true`.
+* `OnConditionThat(cond,builder)`: This method can be used to wrap a request matching rule, a response builder method or a server configuration option and only apply the rule, method or option when COND evaluates to `true`.

 Example:
 ```c